naughty-doge/stremio-zooqle/README.md

 </div>
 <h1 align="center" style="border: 0">Zooqle Addon for Stremio</h1>

-This is a [Stremio](https://www.stremio.com/) addon that provides movies and series indexed by [Zooqle](https://zooqle.com/) from various torrent trackers (RARBG, KAT, YTS, MegaTorrents and many others).
+This is a [Stremio](https://www.stremio.com/) addon that provides movies and series indexed by [Zooqle](https://zooqle.com/) from RARBG, KAT, YTS, MegaTorrents and other torrent trackers.

 ## Features